jbcoe/polymorphic_value/draft.md

 `polymorphic_value`.

-Copying and disposal of the owned object can be customized by supplying a copier and deleter.
+Copying and disposal of the owned object can be customized by supplying a custom copier and deleter.

-If a `polymorphic_value` is constructed from a pointer then it is said to have a custom copier and deleter.
+If a `polymorphic_value` is constructed from a pointer then a custom copier and deleter are said to be `present`.
 Any `polymorphic_value` instance constructed from another `polymorphic_value` instance constructed with a custom copier and deleter will also have a custom copier and deleter.

 The template parameter `T` of `polymorphic_value<T>` shall be a non-union class type.
 Otherwise the program is ill-formed.